hugeping/ii-go/README.md

 # Intro

-II-GO is [idec](https://ii-net.tk/) node realisation written in golang.
+II-GO is [idec](https://ii-net.tk/) node realization written in golang.

 It has no dependencies and very compact.
 You can easy setup it and make your own ii/idec node.